Quantum-Optics-LKB/NLSE/README.md

 The `GPE` class allows to solve the 2D Gross-Pitaevskii equation describing the temporal evolution of a Bosonic field:

 $$i\partial_{t}\psi = -\frac{1}{2}\nabla^2\psi+V\psi+g|\psi|^2\psi.$$
+It follows exactly the same conventions as the other classes a part from the fact that since it describes atoms, the units are the "atomic" units (masses in kg, times in s).